 APIs are just a means to share data.
 Sharing data (via APIs) is a tested method for faster communication.
 That is essential because consumers nowadays expect that from companies.
 In addition, it allows you to enter new markets since you have a network of partners.

 Still not convinced?
 Just imagine that you will have no customers for the next ten years because a startup disrupts your business model.
-You can prevent that by focusing on the digital transformation and innovating your logistics chain, making it more transparent or efficient with the help of APIs.
+You can prevent that by focusing on digital transformation and innovating your logistics chain, making it more transparent or efficient with the help of APIs.